Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 **tables:** Stores tables of terminators with more details.

-There are four different sub-folders to store terminators.
+There are four different sub-folders for storing different tables.

 	**all_candidate:** Stores all terminators which ``ANNOgesic`` can detect.